krutikanerurkar/RS485-bidirectional-communication-system/README.md

 After the processing of the commands the data is extracted from them and further sent to the transmit buffer for transmission (RS485 interface) is used for this purpose(tx_485.c/tx_485.h)

-The UART 1 (FIFO disabled) with a interrupt driven approach is used for this purpose.(Uart1.c/Uart1.h) Hence, we use the UART 1 ISR for checking the raw interrupt status so that we can transmit and receive in accordingly.(Uart1.c/Uart1.h)
+The UART 1 (FIFO disabled) with a interrupt driven approach is used for this purpose.Hence, we use the UART 1 ISR for checking the raw interrupt status so that we can transmit and receive in accordingly.(Uart1.c/Uart1.h)

 The data at the receiver end is stored in the receiver buffer and then further (process message) is used to process the received commands and implement the functionality.(rx_485.c/rx_485.h)